anisidore/anisidore/README.md

 ## Experience...

-...Build Pipelines, for CICD
+...Built Pipelines, for CICD
-Provision too, via IaC
+Provisioned too, via IaC
-Monitor stacks, like an SRE
+Monitored stacks, like an SRE
-A few more hacks, and that I'll be!
+A few more hacks, and done I'll be!

 ## TLDR;...